Skip to content

 Access ages and the 25% tax-free lump sum

 Private pensions typically can't be accessed until age 55 (rising to 57 from).
 At access, 25% of the pot can usually be taken as a tax-free lump sum — typically the Pension Commencement Lump Sum (PCLS).
 The rest is either drawn down as taxable income, used to buy an annuity, or left invested to draw from later.
 The 25% tax-free PCLS is one of the most valuable tax concessions available; a 500,000 pension pot means a local tax-free in hand at retirement.
-This alone often makes pension contributions mathematically superior to tax-advantaged savings accounts for long-term saving despite tax-advantaged savings account's greater flexibility.
+This alone often makes pension contributions mathematically superior to ISAs for long-term saving despite tax-advantaged account's greater flexibility.

-tax-advantaged pension account vs workplace pension
+pension vs workplace pension

 Sustainable withdrawal: 4% or 3.5%?